-In this section we will go through the steps to disable comment confirmation while enabling a comment filtering solution based on Joe Wein's blacklist of spamming domains.
+This section goes through the steps to disable comment confirmation while enabling a comment filtering solution based on Joe Wein's blacklist of spamming domains.
 We will also add a moderation function that will put in moderation comments containing badwords.